Nissan RB engine

-The RB engine is an oversquare 2.0–3.0 L straight-6 four-stroke gasoline engine from Nissan, originally produced from 1985 to 2004.
+The RB engine is an oversquare 2.0–3.0 L straight-6 four-stroke gasoline engine from Nissan produced from 1985 to 2004.
 The RB followed the 1983 VG-series V6 engines to offer a full, modern range in both straight or V layouts.
+It was part of a new engine family name PLASMA (Powerful & Economic, Lightweight, Accurate, Silent, Mighty, Advanced).

 The RB engine family includes single overhead camshaft (SOHC) and double overhead camshaft (DOHC) engines.
 Both SOHC and DOHC versions have an aluminium head.
 The SOHC versions have 2 valves per cylinder and the DOHC versions have 4 valves per cylinder; each cam lobe moves only one valve.
 All RB engines have belt driven cams and a cast iron block.
 Most turbo models have an intercooled turbo (the exceptions being the single cam RB20ET & RB30ET engines), and most have a recirculating factory blow off valve (the exceptions being when fitted to Laurels and Cefiros) to reduce compressor surge when the throttle quickly closes.

-The RB engines are derived from the six cylinder L20A engine, which has the same bore and stroke as the RB20.
-All RB engines were made in Yokohama, Japan where the VR38DETT engine was made.
-Some RB engines were rebuilt by Nissan's NISMO division at the Omori Factory in Tokyo as well.
+The RB engines are derived from the six-cylinder L20A engine, which has the same bore and stroke as the RB20.
+All RB engines were made in Yokohama, Japan where the VR38DETT engine was also made.
+Some RB engines were rebuilt by Nissan's Nismo division at the Omori Factory in Tokyo as well.
 All Z-Tune Skylines were rebuilt at the Omori Factory.

-Production of the RB series resumed in 2019, after a 15 year hiatus.
+Since 2019, small-scale production of the RB26 blocks and heads are currently being produced as part of Nismo's Heritage Series.